 How can I make my subwoofer more powerful?

 Turn up its level, tweak its angle, tweak its location, and acoustically treat the theater room.
 This will make the subwoofer more powerful.

 How do you get deep bass?

-Don’t increase the frequency crossover for the subwoofer more than the 120Hz, and also look for the user manual that shows what crossover settings the manufacturers are suggesting.
+Don’t increase the frequency crossover for the subwoofer by more than 120Hz, and also look for the user manual that shows what crossover settings the manufacturers are suggesting.

 Is bass boost bad for subs?

 Driving the subwoofer at maximum volume will never damage it, but if you boost the bass more than the maximum limit of what a subwoofer is capable of then yes it will damage it over time.

 If you boost this bass with special software and push the subwoofer to go off-limits, then it is dangerous for the sub.

 Helpful Resources For The FAQs To Read More